-(G) Describe your fleet's agency-wide Fleet Management Information System
+(G) Describe your agency-wide Fleet Management Information System.

-Federal agencies were asked to begin collecting asset level data (ALD) beginning October 1, 2016 in order to be able to report ALD in the October-December 2017 FAST data call.
+Federal agencies were required to begin reporting ALD for the October-December 2017 FAST data call.
 To comply, your agency needs a fleet management information system (FMIS) that collects and reports inventory, cost, usage, and other information on a "per vehicle" basis.

-- (1) Does your agency have a fleet management information system (FMIS) at the Department or Agency level that identifies and collects accurate inventory, cost, and use data that cover the complete lifecycle of each motor vehicle (acquisition, operation, maintenance, and disposal), as well as provides the information necessary to satisfy both internal and external reporting requirements?
-(See FMR 102-34.340) - (2) Is your agency using a commercially off the shelf (COTS) fleet management information system or personal property system, an in-house developed system, or GSA's Federal Fleet

-Management System (FedFMS)?
+(1) Does your agency have a fleet management information system (FMIS) at the Department or Agency level that identifies and collects accurate inventory, cost, and use data that cover the complete lifecycle of each motor vehicle (acquisition, operation, maintenance, and disposal), as well as provides the information necessary to satisfy both internal and external reporting requirements?
+(See FMR 102-34.340) (2) Is your agency using a commercially off the shelf (COTS) fleet management information system or personal property system, an in-house developed system, or GSA's Federal Fleet Management System (FedFMS)?
 Describe to what extent the system has been implemented agency-wide.